THINGS THAT FLY

 Early series BAC 1-11 of Romainian national carrier Tarom.
 In the early 1980s an agreement was concluded with BAC for these planes to be manufactured under licence in Romania.
 High hopes were held for significant sales to the communist bloc, China and others of their trading partners but the state factory could not get geared up and eventually only nine were built

 Boeing 707 of BOAC.
-This was the 400 series I think with Rolls Royce Conway powerplants.
 Can someone please explain why on these planes the outer engines had different shaped mountings to the inner.
-I observed this on other Conway powerd examples including one of EL AL.??

 Undoubtedly the outright winner in the good looks category the attractive design of the Vickers VC-10 should have guaranteed it a greater following that it achieved.
 A Russian copy the Ilyushin IL-62 was also frequently seen at Heathrow